graylan0/gpt-llama-gui/README.md

 # GPT Neo GUI
-Gray00 from One Love IPFS created a community Artificial Inteillgence tool that uses Free/Open Source GPT-NEO 125M Model along with a free/open source python Graphics User Interface template is a Python program template and real world research tool that uses the GPT-Neo language model to generate responses to user inputs in a chatbot-like interface.
+Gray00 from One Love IPFS created a community inspired Artificial Inteillgence tool using Free/Open Source GPT-NEO 125M Model along with a free/open source python Graphics User Interface template is a Python program template and real world research tool that uses the GPT-Neo language model to generate responses to user inputs in a chatbot-like interface.
 The program uses the Transformers library to access the GPT-Neo model and tokenize user inputs, and the tkinter library to create the user interface.

 ### Graphical Demo with Quantum Equations